ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 At this time, our S3 Object Storage solution is not SecNumCloud-qualified.
 Therefore, you cannot use this solution to store backups for your SAP infrastructure in a SecNumCloud-compliant manner.

-To ensure the security and compliance of your SAP infrastructure, we highly recommend ordering a second OVHcloud Managed VMware vSphere SecNumCloud-qualified infrastructure in a separate OVHcloud region.
+To ensure the security and compliance of your SAP infrastructure, we highly recommend deploying a second OVHcloud Managed VMware vSphere SecNumCloud-qualified infrastructure in a separate OVHcloud region.
 This second region will be dedicated solely to hosting NFS servers for storing backups from your SAP infrastructure.
 These backups can be managed by a Veeam Backup and Replication server.

 With Veeam Backup and Replication, you can easily create and manage backups and snapshots of your virtual machines.
 This ensures a quick recovery time objective (RTO) in the event of any issue with your VMware on OVHcloud solution.